Jeyhooon/chase_it_ws/README.md

 # chase_it_ws

-Udacity's SW Engineer Course - Second Project: Go Chase It!
+Udacity's Robotic SW Engineer Course - Second Project: Go Chase It!
 The project is about creating a mobile robot in a gazebo world that follows a white ball.
 It consist of two packages: `my_robot` (creating the robot and the world), `ball_chaser` (nodes for detecting the white ball and driving the robot).

 ![images/ball_chaser_robot.png](images/ball_chaser_robot.png)